-a.
 Check Writing Application and Checks.
-If you have requested Check writing privileges for your Account, Stifel must first approve your application.
-Upon such approval, we will provide you with Checks.
+If you have Check writing privileges for your Account, Stifel will provide you with Checks.

 We may refuse any withdrawal that you attempt on forms not approved by us or by any method we do not specifically permit.